Sam-Max/rcmltb/README.md

-# An rclone bot to upload and transfer to many clouds
+# An rclone telegram bot to upload and transfer to many clouds

 Contact: [Telegram](https://t.me/SamMax009)